jrich128/krg-terminal/README.md

+# Install
-Copy the folder into the addons of your project & rename it to "terminal"
+Copy the folder into the addons of your project & rename it to "terminal" Build & reload your project
+Enable the addon

-Add an instance of "terminal.tscn" your scene, use the '`' key by default to toggle it.
+Create a "terminal_toggle" Action in your Input Map Add an instance of "terminal.tscn" your scene

-Adding you own commands all you need is a reference to the terminal node to call the AddCommand method.
-In your script, you will need to write a function that returns
-TerminalReturn & takes a string argument to give to the TerminalCommand struct when you call AddCommand.
-For reference, look at the bottom of Terminal.cs to see how to write these functions
+You should be ready to rock

+# Creating your own commands
+All you need to do is call AddCommand() & pass it a filled out TerminalCommand struct You will need to give TerminalCommand a function that returns a TerminalReturn struct, and takes a string argument Look at the built-in commands in Terminal.cs for reference

+# Features
+- Autocomplete
+- History recall & selection via arrow keys
+- Binding commands to your keyboard; Like Source Engine
+- Color coded output with basic text effects
+- Can read text files containg series of commands & execute them via the "run" command.
+Place them in a folder "cfg" in your project root, give them a ".cfg" extension

+This is still a WIP.
+I've already found it really useful so I thought I'd put it up on here for others

+I know there's bout a hundred other terminal addons already, but I had fatal issues with all of them I tried.
+Took some fukitol & wrote my own for exactly what I needed it for